jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: Yes.
 Yeah, that's fine.
 That doesn't create enzymes for digestion.
 Do you have a question?

-Q: Five years ago when I was like one day on a diet, I tried high meat, and I felt great.
-And in the last, in Africa I did [unintelligible], and I felt great.
-And for two years I didn't do it, and two months ago I started to eat it.
+Q: Five years ago when I was like one day on the diet, I tried high meat, and I felt great.
+And in the last, in Africa I did it off and on, and I felt great.
+And for two years I didn't do that, and two months ago I started to eat it.
 And now I don't feel any difference.
-And you told a story about one of your clients in a different [unintelligible].
+And you told a story about one of your clients in a different state who was a very angry man and he eats high meat every day as lunch and dinner and [unintelligible].
 So how does he do it?
+Does he eat a stinky meat?

 A: He eats only high meat.
 He eats one to two pounds a day.

 Q: What's high meat?

 A: Where he's letting it get full of bacteria and very stinky.
+I tell how to make it in the Recipe book.

 Q: So he eats a stinky one?